univention/univention-corporate-server/doc/app-center/configurations.rst

 Docker script store_data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The life cycle script :file:`store_data` is required if data exists in the
+The lifecycle script :file:`store_data` is required if data exists in the
 container which should not be removed when the container is replaced
 with a new container or if the app is uninstalled.
 The script is not
 required if all the data is stored outside of the container for example
 in a database or a mapped volume.
-It is executed inside the Docker
+It's executed inside the Docker
 container and it should copy the relevant data to
 :file:`/var/lib/univention-appcenter/apps/$APPID/data/`.
 Afterwards, the
 data can be restored by one of the ``restore_data*`` scripts.
 The